curtiswashington/gossip/README.md

 ## Core Modules

-Chronoql Gossip is divided into distinct operational domains to help you manage every phase of the development lifecycle.
+Gossip is divided into distinct operational domains to help you manage every phase of the development lifecycle.

 ### Ideation & Planning